quangv/docs/src/doc/manual/development/monaca_cli/overview.rst

       $ npm install -g monaca

-On some systems you may have to prefix the command with sudo because of permissions:
+On some systems you may have to prefix the command with ``sudo`` because of permission issue:

   .. code-block:: bash